armory/docs/content/en/armory-enterprise/armory-admin/Secrets/_index.md

 ### In main configuration

-This applies to section `spec.spinnakerConfig.config` of the `SpinnakerService` manifest if using the Operator, or `~/.hal/config` if using Halyard.
+This applies to section `spec.spinnakerConfig.config` of the `SpinnakerService` manifest when using the Operator.

-Operator and Halyard can understand the secrets you provide.
-If the service you are deploying is able to decrypt secrets, Operator (or Halyard) will pass the reference directly.
+Operator can understand the secrets you provide.
+If the service you are deploying is able to decrypt secrets, Operator will pass the reference directly.
 Otherwise it will decrypt the configuration before sending it.

 For instance, after replacing the GitHub token in our main config with the encrypted syntax: